All Episodes

 Prices in San Francisco and Los Angeles, which had been increasing, both fell in August as well.

-Detroit, Chicago, Washington, New York, and Las Vegas were the only cities to show monthly price increases, but that's because, at least in New York, I got 125% profit on my condo.
+Detroit, Chicago, Washington, New York, and Las Vegas are the only cities to show monthly price increases, but that's because, at least in New York, I got 125% profit on my condo.

-But the markets that have been devastated by the housing bust, allegations of flawed foreclosure paperwork are leaving buyers wary of purchasing homes in foreclosure.
+The 20-city index has risen 6.7% from its April 2009 bottom, but the markets that have been devastated by the housing bust, allegations of flawed foreclosure paperwork, are leaving buyers wary of purchasing homes in foreclosure.

 Potential buyers are worried the sale will be canceled or complicated if the previous owners claim in court that their foreclosures were invalid.